Beckhoff/windows-tools/README.md

 * **[ConfigureBasicSystem_Sample](ConfigureBasicSystem_Sample/README.md)**

-    This is an example to do basic configurations in a Beckhoff Windows image
+    This is an example to do basic configurations in a Beckhoff Windows image (general system and TwinCAT)